This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 If, after an inquiry, the CCI finds that the provisions of the Competition Act are being contravened, it may direct that the agreement or abuse of dominant position or combination should not be given effect, or should be discontinued, or it may impose penalties, direct an amendment to an agreement or combination, or make recommendations to the central government.

-CAT has also received its first appeal against an order of the CCI.
-Steel Authority of India Limited (SAIL) filed the appeal.
-The CCI had ordered an investigation into the agreement between SAIL and Indian Railways relating to an exclusive supply agreement for supply of rails.
-As alleged in the complaint, the agreement was anti-competitive because it has or will have an appreciable adverse effect on competition in India, as it would impact the right of other steel manufacturers and suppliers.
-In view of the fact that CAT had issued notices of admission to SAIL, CAT has ordered that the notice issued by the director-general to SAIL should not be given effect without the leave of CAT.
-Earlier, the director-general had directed SAIL to furnish information within a week, which was challenged by SAIL in CAT.
+Earlier, a complaint was filed before the CCI that the agreement between SAIL and Indian Railways was anti-competitive because it has or will have an appreciable adverse effect on competition in India, as it would impact the right of other steel manufacturers and suppliers.
+The CCI, after forming a prima facie view, directed the director general to investigate into the agreement.
+The director general, directed SAIL to furnish information within a week, which was challenged by SAIL in CAT

 CAT is also looking into matters that were transferred to it from the MRTP Commission, which was set up under the Monopolies and Restrictive Trade Practices Act 1969 (the MRTP Act).
 The president of India promulgated the Competition (Amendment) Ordinance 2009, with effect from 14 October 2009.
 The Ordinance has amended section 66 of the Competition Act, which provided for the Monopolies and Restrictive Trade Practices Commission (the MRTP Commission) to exercise jurisdiction for a period of two years in respect of cases or proceedings filed before the commencement of the Competition Act.
 The MRTP Commission was established under the MRTP Act, which was the first substantive legislation in India aimed at regulating free and unfettered trade.
 With effect from 14 October 2009, all cases pending before the MRTP Commission stand transferred to CAT.
-So far, CAT has disposed of more than 80 cases that were pending before the MRTP Commission.
+The ordinance was subsequently adopted as Competition (Amendment) Act 2009.

 The Companies Act